vele616/monorepo/packages/jobboard/website/content/jobs/on-call-systems-administrator-teleport-yuuBA.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/teleport"
 companyWebsite: "https://goteleport.com/"
-summary: "Interested in new opportunities and have strong experience with Linux systems administration, expertise in network setup,?
+summary: "Interested in new opportunities and have strong experience with Linux systems administration and expertise in network setup?
 Teleport has a job opening for an on call systems administrator."
 summaryBackup: "To apply as an on call systems administrator at Teleport, you preferably need to have some knowledge of: #kubernetes, #linux, #python."
-featured: 20
+featured: 10
 ---

 Teleport enables engineers to quickly access any computing resource anywhere on the planet.
 Our open source products provide a Unified Access Plane for developers and security professionals seeking to simplify secure access to servers, applications, and data across all environments.
 Teleport is built by Gravitational, a Y-Combinator company that is well funded by additional top-tier investors and growing quickly.
 We value our craft, a work-life balance and embrace a culture of mutual respect.